elsiehupp/pymarkdown/docs/advanced_configuration.md

 to set any configuration values.
-While there is only support for a configuration file with a JSON format for the initial release, support for multiple formats is planned for after the initial release.
+While there is only support for a configuration file with a JSON format for the initial release, support for multiple formats is planned for after the first releases.

 ##### JSON Format

-For the initial release, the configuration file must be specified in a JSON format.
+For the first initial releases, the configuration file must be specified in a JSON format.
 The primary reason that the JSON format was selected was due to the provision of distinct types of objects that may be specified: strings,